dylanjp/todoReactFrontEnd/README.md

 ## Steps to Run
 You will need to change the start script is package.json depending on your OS.

-If you are using Windows it needs to be : SET PORT=4200 && react-scripts start
+If you are using Windows it needs to be : SET PORT=4200 && react-scripts start<br />
 If you are using a mac it needs to be : PORT=4200 react-scripts start

 Then you simply need to run "npm install" and "npm start" and you should be good to go!